programminghistorian/ph-submissions/lessons/k-means-clustering-with-scikit-learn-in-python.md

 > Sum of squared distances of samples to their closest cluster center.[^3]

 The inertia decreases with the number of clusters to the extreme that the inertia is zero when k is equal to the number of data points.
 But how could this help us find the right amount of clusters?
-In an ideal world, you would expect the inertia to decrease more slowly from a certain k onwards, so that a (fictional) plot of the inertia/cluster relation would look like in figure 1.
+In an ideal world, you would expect the inertia to decrease more slowly from a certain k onwards, so that a (fictional) plot of the inertia/cluster relation would look like in Figure 1.

 {% include figure.html filename="clustering-scikit-learn1.png" caption="Figure 1: Fictional example of inertia for k clusters." %}